-Г l .
-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY including the fixed remuneration, performance- based remuneration schemes, pension arrangements, and termination payments.
-Proposals considering performance-based remuneration schemes should be accompanied with schemes should be accompanied with recommendations on the related objectives and evaluation criteria, with a view to properly aligning the pay of executive director and members of the management bodies with the long-term interests of the shareholders and the objectives set by the collegial body; • Make proposals to the collegial body on the individual remuneration for executive directors and member of management bodies in order their remunerations are consistent with company's remuneration policy and the evaluation of the performance of these persons concerned.
-In doing so, the committee should be properly informed on the total compensation obtained by executive directors and members of the management bodies from the affiliated companies; • Ensure that remuneration of individual executive directors or members of management body is proportionate to the remuneration of other executive directors or members of management body and other staff members of the company; • Periodically review the remuneration policy for executive directors or members of management body, including the policy regarding share-based remuneration, and its implementation;Make proposals to the collegial body on suitable forms of contracts for executive directors and members of the management bodies; • Assist the collegial body in overseeing how the company complies with applicable provisions regarding the remuneration-related information disclosure (in particular the remuneration policy applied and individual remuneration of directors); Make general recommendations to the executive directors and members of the management bodies on the level and structure of remuneration for senior management (as defined by the collegial body) with regard to the respective information provided by the executive directors and members of the management bodies.4.13.2.
-With respect to stock options and other share-based incentives which may be granted to directors or other employees, the committee should: • Consider general policy regarding the granting of the above mentioned schemes, in particular stock options, and make any related proposals to the collegial body;Examine the related information that is given in the company's annual report and documents intended for the use during the shareholders meeting; • Make proposals to the collegial body regarding the choice between granting options to subscribe shares or granting options to purchase shares, specifying the reasons for its choice as well as the consequences that this choice has.
-4.13.3.
-Upon resolution of the issues attributable to the competence of the remuneration committee, the committee should at least address the chairman of the collegial body and/or chief executive officer of the company for their opinion on the remuneration of other executive directors or members of the
+I PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLI- CABLE COMMENTARY based remuneration schemes, pension arrangements, and termination payments.
+Proposals considering performance-based remuneration schemes should be accompanied with recommendations on the related objectives and evaluation criteria, with a view to properly aligning the pay of executive director and members of the 1 management bodies with the long-term interests of 1 the shareholders and the objectives set by the collegial body; l I Make proposals to the collegial body on the individual remuneration for executive directors and member of management bodies in order their remunerations are consistent with company's remuneration policy and the evaluation of the performance of these persons concerned.
+In doing so, the committee should be properly informed on the total compensation obtained by executive directors and members of the management bodies from the affiliated companies; • Ensure that remuneration of individual executive directors or members of management body is proportionate to the remuneration of other executive directors or members of management body and 1 other staff members of the company; Periodically review the remuneration policy for executive directors or members of management 1 body, including the policy regarding share-based remuneration, and its implementation; • Make proposals to the collegial body on suitable 1 forms of contracts for executive directors and 1 members of the management bodies; 1 Assist the collegial body in overseeing how the 1 company complies with applicable provisions regarding the remuneration-related information 1 disclosure (in particular the remuneration policy applied and individual remuneration of directors); 1 Make general recommendations to the executive directors and members of the management bodies 1 on the level and structure of remuneration for senior 1 management (as defined by the collegial body) with regard to the respective information provided by the executive directors and members of the management bodies.
+1 4.13.2.
+With respect to stock options and other share-based incentives which may be granted to directors or other employees, the committee should: 1 • Consider general policy regarding the granting of 1 the above mentioned schemes, in particular stock options, and make any related proposals to the collegial body; 1 • Examine the related information that is given in the company's annual report and documents intended for the use during the shareholders meeting; 1 Make proposals to the collegial body regarding the choice between granting entires to subscribe shares choice between granting options to subscribe shares or granting options to purchase shares, specifying the reasons for its choice as well as the consequences that this choice has.
+1 4.13.3.
+Upon resolution of the issues attributable to the competence of the remuneration committee, the committee should at least address the chairman of 1 the collegial body and/or chief executive officer of the company for their opinion on the remuneration of other executive directors or members of the management bodies. -